- Home

 9.2.
 Access to Listing of Terrorist Organisations

-In order to comply with the Australian law, organisations and/or individuals receiving SAS grant funding should initially access Australian government terrorist organization listings at the following Internet addresses (and then periodically access updates):
+In order to comply with the Australian law, organisations and/or individuals receiving ASAS grant funding should initially access Australian government terrorist organization listings at the following Internet addresses (and then periodically access updates):

 www.dfat.gov.au/icat/freezing_terrorist_assets.html